NJCU Foundation Board of Directors

 NICOLE LEON HEADSHOT

-Director, Office of Diversity & Inclusion
+Director, Office of Diversity & Inclusion, Con Edison, Inc.

 To many, true workplace equality seems like a pipe dream.
 But to Nicole Leon, Con Edison’s director of diversity and inclusion, it’s no less than the motivating principle behind her daily endeavors.
 And there are many of those—developing and executing diversity strategies, eliminating barriers to inclusion and constantly evaluating equal opportunity efforts, for starters.
 Leon also monitors compliance with Equal Employment Opportunity policies and anti-discrimination laws related to harassment and retaliation.
 In a previous role as Con Ed’s manager of organizational development, she handled leadership training, succession planning and general development initiatives.
 Leon is a certified executive coach with a history of leadership roles of increasing responsibility, particularly in the banking industry.